Searching ...

 To kids, our homes are an adventurous obstacle course waiting for exploration.
 Those innocent-looking coffee tables and inviting staircases are no less than a Mount Everest expedition for those adorable, tiny explorers.
 And let’s not forget the magical land of “under the sink,” where colorful cleaning bottles beckon further opening.
 So, while our homes are our castles, let’s make these castles safe for our little princes and princesses.

 Home child-proofing measures significantly reduce the likelihood of home accidents, creating a sanctuary where your child’s curiosity can bloom safely.
 It’s a proactive approach to creating spaces where your family can grow and thrive without constant fear of potential hazards.
 Child-proofing your home involves looking at your home from a little one’s eyes and finding all the “fun” ways they could explore–and potentially run into harm.
-To get you started, this lists different areas of concern for families to child-proof.
+Injury prevention is the best way to stop accidental injuries.

 Securing Doors and Latches